matiasrodlo/hablaqui/README.md

 ## Environment Variables
 Both the API and landing page require environment variables for proper functionality.
 Reference the cloudbuild.yaml file for the complete list of required variables.

-## About
-The project was developed during university studies and has been incubated by Digevo Ventures and accelerated by Start-Up Chile.